learn-co-curriculum/python-p4-flask-restful-ud-lab/README.md

 | image       | string    |
 | price       | decimal   |

-**If you use a Rails generator, don't forget to pass the `--no-test-framework` argument!**

-After creating the `Plant` model, you can run `rails db:migrate db:seed` to run your migration and add some sample data to your database.
+After creating the `Plant` model, you can run `flask db revision --autogenerate -m'<your message'>` to create your migration, `flask db upgrade` to run it, and `python seed.py` to add some sample data to your database.

-Check your progress by running `rails c` and verifying that the plants were created successfully!

 ### Routes

-Your API should have the following routes as well as the associated controller actions that return the appropriate JSON data:
+Your API should have the following routes as well as the associated actions that return the appropriate JSON data:

 #### Index Route